 The Rhino Havey Duty is made with High-density Polyethylene so it won’t break down due to photodegradation and is super leak resistant.

-As far as storage you can use the integrated ladder hook that makes it easy to secure ti your RV.
+Regarding storage, you can use the integrated ladder hook that makes it easy to secure your RV.

 Although some have had issues with the sewer hose being too short, it does have a low drain hole for easy dumping.